RallyTechServices/scrum-team-metrics/defect-response-time/README.md

 #Defect Resolution Time

-This chart shows the average rate of response over time for defects found during a release timebox.
+This chart shows the average rate of resolution over time for defects found during a release timebox.
 It does not care whether defects are associated with the release directly, only that they were created during the time period.